Overview

 Gurubase provides comprehensive audit logging to track all actions performed within the platform.
 This feature helps you monitor user activities, troubleshoot issues, and maintain security compliance by recording detailed information about every operation.What Audit Logs Store

-Audit logs capture comprehensive information about all platform activities, including:- User Actions: All actions performed by users (identified by email)
+Audit logs capture user-attributable activity on the platform, including:- User Actions: All actions performed by users (identified by email)

 - Timestamps: Exact date and time of each action